NyPhZ/NyPhZ/README.md

-- 👋 Hi, I’m Nikolay Nikolov
+- 👋 Hi, I’m Nikolay Nikolov.
-- 👀 I’m interested in JavaScript Web Development
+- 👀 I’m interested in Front-end Development.
-- 🌱 I’m currently learning Software Engineering at SoftUni
+- 🌱 I’m currently learning Software Engineering with JavaScript at SoftUni.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me justnikoloff@gamil.com
+- 📫 How to reach me justnikoloff@gmail.com

 <!---
 NyPhZ/NyPhZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.